Phovos/MSC/README.md

 This is analogous to position vs. momentum representations in quantum mechanics.
 You can’t diagonalize both at once, but they are dual descriptions of the same underlying wavefunction.

-### Posthumous, excessive, praise and congratulations, due to:

 This is semantic-lifting-preserving and reversible, modulo compression/entropy constraints.